 Trainee (interview, Phase 1): My story at the kindergarten can be represented as two paths.
 The first path, up until COVID, is delightful and flourishing.
 It is the story of satisfaction, confidence and ability, finding my place.
 Then COVID comes along, and I switch over to a whole new path that did not exist in the universe before.

-Trainee (interview, Phase 2): There are two stories here, chapter one and chapter two.
+Novice teacher (interview, Phase 2): There are two stories here, chapter one and chapter two.

 About a third of interviewees referred to the wake of the COVID-19 crisis as an obstacle turning point, a perception that was expressed in the usages of images such as “blockade,” “stop sign,” “switching to a lower gear,” “lights out,” “freeze,” and “black hole”: